daviduffy/tiny_gallery_slider/README.md

  - Currently you must have at least 5 images with `src` attributes when the page loads, with the `current_index` set to the center slide.

 ### Responsive:
- - Slider height can be set using the `--height` CSS custom property.
+ - Slider height is determined by the `--height` CSS custom property.
+All other elements are fluid and will adjust based on the height of this property.
 The slider recalculates slide widths and track position, re-centering the current slide automatically if the screen dimensions change.

 ## In Progress:
  - address intro delay: curtain over slider while images loading + event listener for when images loaded?